Brans-Dicke theory in Bondi-Sachs form: Asymptotically flat solutions, asymptotic symmetries and gravitational-wave memory effects: Gravitational-wave memory effects

 Putting these results together, we find that the $O(r^0)$ part of $\Delta X^{\hat i}$ is the same as the flat-space result in Eq.~\eqref{eq:DeltaXi_flat}, and the $O(r^{-1})$ part is given by

 We have defined $\Delta u = u_f - u_0$,

-in the third line of Eq.~\eqref{eq:DeltaXsol}, the $\Delta$ of the quantity in square brackets means to take the difference of the quanitity within the brakets at $u=u_f$ and $u=u_0$.
+in the third line of Eq.~\eqref{eq:DeltaXsol}, the $\Delta$ of the quantity in square brackets means to take the difference of the quantity within the brackets at $u=u_f$ and $u=u_0$.
 Equation~\eqref{eq:DeltaXsol} contains (in addition to initial and final data) six memory effects, which we will now discuss in greater detail (or in the language of~\cite{Flanagan:2018yzh,Flanagan:2019ezo} six persistent observables, three of which are memory effects).

 The first two collections of effects, $\Delta c_{\hat A\hat B}$ and $\Delta \mathcal C_{\hat A\hat B}$, have the same type of effect on nearby freely falling observers as GW memory effects in GR: namely, they produce a shearing (transverse to the propagation direction of the gravitational waves) of an initially circular congruence of geodesics after a burst of GWs pass.
 The tensor $\Delta c_{\hat A\hat B}$ was the first type of GW memory effect identified in calculations, and it produces a lasting change in the deviation vector between initially comoving observers.
 When $\Delta c_{\hat A\hat B}$ is nonvanishing, then the tensor $\Delta \mathcal C_{\hat A\hat B}$ will be the sum of a term that grows with $u$ after the burst passes and a term $\Delta \mathcal C_{\hat A\hat B}^{(0)}$ that is independent of $u$.
 For observers with an initial relative velocity, this will cause $\Delta X_{\hat A}^{(1)}$ to have a shearing part that grows linearly with $u$ after the GWs pass (this effect is also sometimes called the ``subleading displacement memory'').
 The electric- and magnetic-parity parts of the tensor $\Delta \mathcal C_{\hat A\hat B}^{(0)}$ are closely related to the spin and center-of-mass (CM) GW memory effects, that were more recently identified.
-The tensor $\Delta c_{\hat A\hat B}$ was frequently described as being of electric parity, but it was shown recently that there are sources of stress-energy that can produce a magnetic-parity $\Delta c_{\hat A\hat B}$~\cite{Satishchandran:2019pyc}.
+The tensor $\Delta c_{\hat A\hat B}$ was frequently described as being of electric parity, but it was shown that there are sources of stress-energy that can produce a magnetic-parity $\Delta c_{\hat A\hat B}$~\cite{madler:2016ggp,Satishchandran:2019pyc,Bieri:2020pee}.